devforfu/devforfu.github.io/_posts/2018-03-28-generators-pipeline.md

         n += 1
 ```

-Therefore, generators provide a simple API to implement stateful object which tracks
+Therefore, generators provide a simple API to implement a stateful object which tracks
 progress and creates new elements depending on previous calls.
 When the
-function `catalan` is called first time, the body of function is executed
+function `catalan` is called the first time, the body of the function is executed
 until the first occurrence of `yield` keyword.
 To continue generator execution
 and retrieve produced values one could:
-1. Use `next` built-in to get single value from generator
+1. Use `next` built-in to get a single value from the generator
 2. Pass generator object into sequence constructor like `list`
 3. Use `for-in` loop (which implicitly calls `next` on each
 iteration) to get all available values